klausfrieler/dislikes/README.md

 # Musical Dislikes
-Data analysis of a study on music dislikes conducted at the MPI for Empirical Aesthetics, Frankfurt/M.
+Data analysis of a study on musical dislikes conducted at the MPI for Empirical Aesthetics, Frankfurt/M.

 PI: Julia Merrill, Taren-Ida Ackermann